-The course provides a strong foundation for vocational pathways, either in the workforce or in further vocational training studies, and for university courses in the areas of business, the humanities, nursing and paramedical sciences.
+The course provides a strong foundation for vocational pathways, either in the workforce or in further vocational training studies, and for university courses in the areas of business and the humanities.

 The purpose of Mathematics Standard is to provide an appropriate mathematical background for students who wish to enter occupations that require the use of basic mathematical and statistical techniques.